dmma310/gcp-oauth-entities-demo/README.md

 ### User Details

-1. You must have a User entity in your database.
+1. User entities stored in GCP datastore.
-2. You must support the ability for users of the application to create user accounts.
-There is no requirement to edit or delete users.
+2. GCP OAuth and Datastore used to create, store, and verify user accounts.
+Currently cannot edit or delete users.
-3. You may choose from the following methods of handling user accounts
-  - You can handle all account creation and authentication yourself.
-  - You can use a 3rd party authentication service (e.g., Auth0 or Google).
-4. You must provide a URL where a user can provide a username and password to login or create a user account.
+3. A URL is provided where a user can enter a username and password to login or create a user account.
-5. Requests for the protected resources must use a JWT for authentication.
-So you must show the JWT to the user after the login.
+4. Requests for the protected resources uses a JWT for authentication.
+This JWT is shown to the user after login and stored in cookies.
 You must also show the user&#39;s unique ID after login.
-6. The choice of what to use as the user&#39;s unique ID is up to you.
+5. The choice of what to use as the user&#39;s unique ID is up to you.
-  - You can use the value of &quot;sub&quot; from the JWT as a user&#39;s unique ID.
-But this is not required.
-7. You must provide an unprotected endpoint  **GET /users**  that returns all the users currently registered in the app, even if they don&#39;t currently have any relationship with a non-user entity.
-The response does not need to be paginated.
+6. The unprotected endpoint **GET /users** returns all the users currently registered in the app.
-  - Minimally this endpoint should display the unique ID for a user.
-Beyond that it is your choice what else is displayed.
-8. There is no requirement for an integration at the UI level between the login page and the REST API endpoints.

 ### Status Codes